Connect with others who understand.

 How Does Back Pain Affect MyMyelomaTeam Members?

-Experiencing ongoing back pain can affect your quality of life.
-Members of MyMyelomaTeam have reported disruptions in their daily lives due to back pain, such as not being able to enjoy hobbies.
-“With my current condition, I am unable to play my musical instruments,” a team member shared.
+Ongoing back pain can significantly affect quality of life.
+Members of MyMyelomaTeam have said back pain disrupts their daily lives by limiting what they can do.
+“With my current condition, I‘m unable to play my musical instruments,” one member shared.

-Back pain can also interfere with daily activity levels.
-One member wrote of their back pain, “I move slower now.”
-Another team member with back pain reported, “I’m not as active as I once was.”
+Back pain can interfere with exercise.
+“I move slower now,” wrote one member with back pain.
+Another said, “I’m not as active as I once was.”

 What Causes Back Pain in Myeloma?